Viking (rocket): Viking 1

+Viking 3

 The fix worked, and Viking 3, launched 9 February 1950 and incorporating an integrated (rather than discrete) oxygen tank, reached 50 mi and could have gone higher.
 However, after 34 seconds of accurately guided flight, the rocket veered westward and threatened to leave the launch range.
 Range safety triggered charges in the rocket to separate the nose from the engine, and both tumbled to the ground, where they were recovered for analysis.

+Viking 4

 With successful tests of the engine and guidance systems conducted (though not on the same missions), Viking was deemed ready for its most ambitious test: shipboard launch from the deck of the USS Norton Sound.
 Viking 4 was identical to Viking 3, the first of the series not incorporate design changes to fix a problem on a previous Viking.} On 10 May 1950, from a site in the Pacific Ocean between Jarvis Island and Kiritimati, the fourth Viking became the first sounding rocket ever launched from a sea-going vessel.
 The flight was perfect, reaching 106.4 mi, more than double that reached by Vikings 1 and 3.